rabbitmq/rabbitmq-website/site/tutorial-five-python.md

   * Q2 wants to hear everything about rabbits, and everything about lazy animals.

-A message with a string `lazy.orange.rabbit` as a routing key will be delivered to both queues.
-Message `lazy.orange.elephant` also will go to both of them.
-On the other hand `quick.orange.fox` will only go to the first queue, and `lazy.brown.fox` only to the second. `quick.brown.fox` will be discarded.
+A message with a routing key set to "`lazy.pink.rabbit`" will be delivered to both queues.
+Message "`lazy.orange.elephant`" also will go to both of them.
+On the other hand "`quick.orange.fox`" will only go to the first queue, and "`lazy.brown.fox`" only to the second. "`quick.orange.rabbit`" will be delivered to the second queue only once, even though it matches two bindings.
+"`quick.brown.fox`" doesn't match any binding so it will be discarded.

-What happens if we break our contract and send a message with one or four properties, like `orange` or `quick.orange.male.rabbit`?
+What happens if we break our contract and send a message with one or four words, like "`orange`" or "`quick.orange.male.rabbit`"?
 Well, such messages won't match any bindings and will be lost.

-It's worth noting that if we created a third queue and bound it with a hash `#` binding key, it will just receive all the messages.

 > #### Topic exchange
 >
 > Topic exchange is powerful and can behave like other exchanges.
 >
-> When a queue is bound with `#` (hash) binding key - it will receive
+> When a queue is bound with "`#`" (hash) binding key - it will receive
 > all the messages, regardless of the routing key - like in `fanout` exchange.
 >
-> When special characters `*` (star) and `#` (hash) aren't used in bindings,
+> When special characters "`*`" (star) and "`#`" (hash) aren't used in bindings,
 > the topic exchange will behave just like a `direct` one.

 Putting it all together